Have you ever heard of the blood type diet? This diet was the subject of the best-selling book “Eat Right 4 Your Type” by Dr. Peter J D’Adamo.

 People with blood type A are descended from ancient people who were farmers.
 D’Adamo says type As can digest carbohydrates better than other blood types and do well on a meat-free diet.
 For best health, he suggests you eat a diet rich in fresh fruits and vegetables, beans and legumes, and whole grains.
 D’Adamo says people with type A blood have a sensitive immune system and should choose organic foods when possible.

 People with blood type AB can enjoy a wider variety of foods for both types A and B, according to D’Adamo.
 Tofu, seafood, dairy, and green vegetables are all recommended.
-Limit foods like red meat, beans, corn, and smoked or cured meats.
-People with type AB blood tend to have low stomach acid.
+Foods to avoid include red meat, beans, corn, and smoked or cured meats.

 People with type B blood are thought to have descended from nomads and therefore equipped to eat a variety of foods, according to D’Adamo’s analysis.
 He suggests you eat a diet full of fresh fruits, vegetables, and meats.
 The main foods to avoid are corn, wheat, buckwheat, lentils, tomatoes, peanuts and sesame seeds, and chicken.